peetceenatoo/polyplot/README.md

 ## Soon

-Completely aware that it's still almost useless, I'm working on a formal proof that it actually works, to then generalize its function.
+Completely aware that it's still almost useless, I'm working on a formal proof that it actually works, to then generalize its function<br/><br/>

-Next features hopefully available soon in this repository:
+Next features hopefully available soon in this repository:<br/>
-    1. Formal proof;
+    1. Formal proof;<br/>
-    2. Extension of the domain of applicability [from positive integers to integers];
+    2. Extension of the domain of applicability [from positive integers to integers];<br/>
-    3. Extension of the domain of the polynomial coefficients;
+    3. Extension of the domain of the polynomial coefficients;<br/>
     4. Further extension of the domain of applicability [the k values of x to be evaluated will anyway have to be consecutive].